The world's largest website

 small diameter nozzles when you cannot get a standard nozzle size as

-shown in the right photo into the required weld space, however in many situations the weld joint restriction is not the issue.
+shown in the right photo into the required weld space, (indication of a poor weld design).

-The other amazing thing is once a poor practice like the innapropriate selection of the gun tips
+The other amazing thing that occurs with the use of a poor weld practice like the inappropriate selection of the gun tips

-and nozzles are in place, the weld personnel will often not
+and nozzles.
+Once the weld personnel are used to using inappropriate consumables, they will then often not

 The primary value of a weld is based on the wages paid the